Skip to content

 Parameters

-• config (TrafilaturaConfig): A TrafilaturaConfig object that defines how to process the extracted text.
+• config (TrafilaturaConfig): A TrafilaturaConfig object that specifies parameters related to scraping or output format.

 • threads (int): The number of threads to use for downloading web pages.